qli31/assignment5/README.md

 ### Intended Layout

 For all the pages:
-Nevigation bar: All the page except for the index.php will have idential navigation bar, which contains links to three pages.
-They are index.php, survey.php and login.php.
+Nevigation bar: All the page except for the index.php will have idential navigation bar, which contains links to two pages.
+They are index.php and survey.php.
 The navigation bar will always stand at the very top of the website horizontally.
 The user should be able to go to all three pages at any point of time.
 After the admin login and reach the admin_data.php, he or she will be able to log out by simply clicking the logout botton.
 It will take the user back to the login page.
 From there the user can decide whether to login again or go to index.php or survey.php by using the navigation bar on the top of the page.

 Pizza logo: All the page will have the pizza logo.
 The logo is the link that can take the user back to the index.php.
 It will stay at the top right corner of the page.

 Header: except for the index.php, all the pages will have header at the top of the page, right above the navigation bar.
 The pizza logo will stay at the same level of the header.
 The header will be at the middle of the page.

 index.php -- This page will use z- pattern to attract users attention.
 The left up corner will be the pizza logo for the website.
 It is in the class "primary", which stand for the primary optical area.
-The right up corner will be some text to encourage user to fill out the survey.
-It is in the the class "strong", which stand for strong follow area.
-The left down corner will be the a simple text asking if the user want to share his or her idea about pizza.
+The right up corner will be the login for the admin.
+It is in the class "strong", which stand for strong follow area.
+The left down corner will be the a text to encourage the users to do the survey (example: fill out the survey and get free pizza).
 It is in the class "weak", which stand for weak visual area.
 The right down corner will the link for user to go survey.php to fill out the survey.
 It is in the class "terminal", which stand for the terminal area.
 The center of the page will be a big heading for pizza and a subtitle right under the heading.
 The heading will be at the center of the page.

 survey.php -- This page will contain the heading of "Yummy pizza, Yummy survey".
 The survey will ask for users' name, email and the following two questions.
 How offen do you eat pizza? -- for thowhis question we are expecting the user to give an interger.
 It is recommoned for the coder to implement a plugin to check for user input if possible.
 The input will be in type text, name frequence and id frequence.